MichailZyusko/interview-preparation/Interview questions.md

         12. How do you handle blocking I/O operations in Node.js?
         13. How can you optimize the performance of a Node.js app?
         14. How do you track the performance of a Node.js application?
+        15. Tell us about Node.js, how it works, and why it does not block calls when we work with it?
+        16. What is the purpose of V8 and Libuv?
+        17. Explain how the event loop works in Node.js and how it differs from the concurrency models in other backend languages you've worked with.
+            1. Follow-up 1: How would you handle blocking I/O operations in a Node.js application?
+            2. Follow-up 2: Describe a scenario where you had to optimize a Node.js application for performance.
+What profiling tools did you use, and what optimizations did you implement?
     - Express.js
         1. Express vs nest.js
         2. What is middleware in express